v-cakoll/docs.pl-pl/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-create-a-directory.md

 ---
-title: 'Instrukcje: Utwórz katalog w języku Visual Basic' ms.date: 07/20/2015
+title: 'Porady: tworzenie katalogu' ms.date: 07/20/2015
 helpviewer_keywords:
 - directories [Visual Basic], creating
 - folders [Visual Basic], creating ms.assetid: 0351a2ca-24d8-43b5-bb39-9b99e6401cff
-ms.openlocfilehash: 54696dab41c99774bb3638e0c19837a906144d27
+ms.openlocfilehash: 3d838352a0a3dd69a1555dc34b8acba3afba278b
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64629075"
+ms.locfileid: "74348810"
 ---
-# <a name="how-to-create-a-directory-in-visual-basic"></a>Instrukcje: Utwórz katalog w języku Visual Basic
+# <a name="how-to-create-a-directory-in-visual-basic"></a>Porady: tworzenie katalogu w Visual Basic

-Użyj `CreateDirectory` metody `My.Computer.FileSystem` obiekt do tworzenia katalogów.
+Use the `CreateDirectory` method of the `My.Computer.FileSystem` object to create directories.

- Jeśli katalog już istnieje, jest zgłaszany żaden wyjątek.
+ If the directory already exists, no exception is thrown.

-### <a name="to-create-a-directory"></a>Aby utworzyć katalog
+### <a name="to-create-a-directory"></a>To create a directory

-- Użyj `CreateDirectory` metody, podając pełną ścieżkę lokalizacji, w którym można utworzyć katalogu.
-W tym przykładzie tworzy katalog `NewDirectory` w `C:\Documents and Settings\All Users\Documents`.
+- Use the `CreateDirectory` method by specifying the full path of the location where the directory should be created.
+This example creates the directory `NewDirectory` in `C:\Documents and Settings\All Users\Documents`.

      [!code-vb[VbVbcnMyFileSystem#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnMyFileSystem/VB/Class1.vb#2)]

 ## <a name="robust-programming"></a>Niezawodne programowanie

  Następujące warunki mogą spowodować wyjątek:

-- Nazwa katalogu jest nieprawidłowo sformułowany.
-Na przykład zawiera niedozwolone znaki lub jest tylko spacją (<xref:System.ArgumentException>).
+- The directory name is malformed.
+For example, it contains illegal characters or is only white space (<xref:System.ArgumentException>).

-- Katalog, który ma zostać utworzony w katalogu nadrzędnym jest tylko do odczytu (<xref:System.IO.IOException>).
+- The parent directory of the directory to be created is read-only (<xref:System.IO.IOException>).

-- Nazwa katalogu jest `Nothing` (<xref:System.ArgumentNullException>).
+- The directory name is `Nothing` (<xref:System.ArgumentNullException>).

-- Nazwa katalogu jest zbyt długa (<xref:System.IO.PathTooLongException>).
+- The directory name is too long (<xref:System.IO.PathTooLongException>).

-- Nazwa katalogu jest dwukropek ":" (<xref:System.NotSupportedException>).
+- The directory name is a colon ":" (<xref:System.NotSupportedException>).

-- Użytkownik nie ma uprawnień do tworzenia katalogu (<xref:System.UnauthorizedAccessException>).
+- The user does not have permission to create the directory (<xref:System.UnauthorizedAccessException>).

-- Użytkownik nie ma uprawnienia w sytuacjach częściowego zaufania (<xref:System.Security.SecurityException>).
+- The user lacks permissions in a partial-trust situation (<xref:System.Security.SecurityException>).

 ## <a name="see-also"></a>Zobacz także